-This concentration of courses prepares students interested in transferring to a four-year school for a bachelor's degree in Criminal or Social Justice.
+Concentration of courses that prepares students interested in transferring to a four-year school for a bachelor's degree in Criminal or Social Justice.
 The courses also provide a background for students interested in law, law enforcement, juvenile work, probation services, parole services, work release or halfway house counseling.